cybercog/telegram-devpoker-bot/README.md

 ```

 Special cases:
-* ❓ — Unsure how to estimate
+* ❓ — Unsure how to estimate (out of context, never solved such tasks)

 ## Self-hosted usage